Snake catchers from India hunt pythons in Florida Everglades

 Wildlife officials recruited tribesmen from India to hunt the Burmese pythons believed to be decimating native mammals in the Everglades.

-The Florida Fish and Wildlife Conservation Commission hopes the Irula tribesmen — well-known for their snake-catching skills — reveal a reliable way to track and spot the tan, splotchy snakes that all but disappear in the wetlands unless they’re basking in the sun alongside a road or canal.
+The Florida Fish and Wildlife Conservation Commission hopes the Irula tribesmen reveal a reliable way to track and spot the snakes that all but disappear in the wetlands unless they’re basking in the sun alongside a road or canal.

-“Since the Irula have been so successful in their homeland at removing pythons, we are hoping they can teach people in Florida some of these skills,” Kristen Sommers, head of the wildlife commission’s exotic species coordination section, said in a statement Monday.
+The tribesmen are well-known for their snake-catching skills.
+They removed 13 pythons in just over a week, including four from the Crocodile Lake National Wildlife Refuge in Key Largo.
+One of the snakes was a female measuring 16 feet long.

 Most Read Stories